In Lockdown with a Narcissist? 5 Things Not to Do

 Even the rich and famous have been impacted as witness the story of actress and fashion designer Mary-Kate Olsen whose divorce from her husband remains in limbo but whose possessions remain in the Gramercy apartment she used to occupy; her motion for an emergency divorce while the New York City courts are closed except for emergencies was denied.

 I happen to be weathering this particular storm on my own but I found myself wondering what I would have done if I were still with my ex.
-So, I turned to Dr. Craig Malkin, author of Rethinking Narcissism and and author of Romance Redux on Psychology Today, and asked him for advice for dealing with those difficult, toxic, and high in narcissistic traits folks who are with us 24/7 in a shrunken world.
+So, I turned to Craig Malkin, author of Rethinking Narcissism, for advice for dealing with those difficult, toxic, and high in narcissistic traits folks who are with us 24/7 in a shrunken world.

 5 Things Not to Do